 - Does the proposal involve the use of live animals, human subjects, recombinant DNA, radiation, a BSL-3 lab, biohazards, select agents or toxins?
 If so, please visit the Office of Research Assurances for more information on submitting and receiving approvals for your planned work.
 Note that although OSP will allow proposal submission without approved protocols in place, if you receive funding you will not be able to perform work until you receive the proper assurances.

 - Are there potential conflicts of interest?
-If so then you must disclose those conflicts to the Office of Technology Transfer and develop a conflict of interest management plan.
+If so then you must disclose those conflicts per FSH 5600 and 5650.

 - Does the sponsor require financial conflict of interest disclosures to be completed prior to proposal submission (e.g., NSF, NIH, etc.)?